collective-soundworks/collective-soundworks.github.io/recipes/working-with-max.md

 ├── working-with-max              # Soundworks directory (where you do soundworks stuff) │   ├── src
 │       └── clients
-│           └── helloworld.js     # Your client script :)
+│           └── helloworld.js     # Your client script (the one you edit)
 │   ├── public
 │   ├── node_modules
 │   └── config